arka-pramanik-hpe/cray-istio/kubernetes/cray-istio/README.md

    `istio-ingressgateway`.
 Anything setting values for the hmn ingress must use ingressgatewayhmn:gateways:istio-ingressgateway-hmn.

-2) Fixed issue in the upstream chart not actually using values for `gateways.*.externalIPs` in the gateway service.
+2) 2 & 3 from the istio-ingress chart above are made here, too.